Mo3he/Axis_Cam_MediaMTX/README.md

 The MediaMTX ACAP will run a script on startup that sets the required permissions and starts the service and app.
 Once started click "Open" to see the output of the logs.

+Further commands can then be issues via ssh.

 When uninstalling the ACAP, all changes and files are removed from the camera.